Nora Prentiss: Plot

 Richard does not tell Nora what he has done until it becomes clear that she is not buying his fake explanations for why he is living under an alias and never wants to leave their hotel.
 Even though the truth means they will not be able to get married and that Richard will not be able to practice medicine any more, Nora says she will stick by him and starts singing at the new club her boss from San Francisco has opened in New York.
 Left alone while she rehearses, Richard begins to drink heavily and becomes increasingly jealous.
 While fleeing the scene after a fight with Nora's boss, he crashes his car and his face is badly cut and burned.
 The police, not realizing who the injured man is, arrest Richard as a suspect in the murder of Dr. Talbot when his fingerprints are found to be a match with some found at the crime scene.

 Back in San Francisco, Richard refuses to reveal his identity or speak in his defense, since he feels that doing so will only serve to cause his family more suffering because he has already ruined any chance he may have had at a tolerable future.
-He convinces Nora to help him keep his secret and allow him to be convicted and executed for his own murder.
+He convinces Nora to help him keep his secret so that he can be convicted and executed for his own murder.